DynareJulia/Dynare.jl/doc/src/model-file/estimation.md

-# Estimation based on likelihood

 Provided that you have observations on some endogenous variables, it is possible to use Dynare to estimate some or all parameters.
-Both maximum likelihood (as in *Ireland (2004)*) and Bayesian techniques (as in *Fernández-Villaverde and Rubio-Ramírez (2004)*, *Rabanal and Rubio-Ramirez (2003)*, *Schorfheide (2000)* or *Smets and Wouters (2003)*) are available.
+Bayesian techniques (as in *Fernández-Villaverde and Rubio-Ramírez (2004)*, *Rabanal and Rubio-Ramirez (2003)*, *Schorfheide (2000)* or *Smets and Wouters (2003)*) are available.
 Using Bayesian methods, it is possible to